rayanfam/rayanfam.github.io/_posts/2022-06-13-hyperdbg-one-thousand-and-one-nights.md

 ### Tremendously Faster

 As described earlier, HyperDbg is incredibly fast, thanks to its low-level and efficient implementation.
 This brings forward new opportunities for many innovative debugging scenarios.
-For example, let’s imagine you want to analyze every system, or get a log from a function called at a very high rate.
+For example, let’s imagine you want to analyze every system-calls, or get a log from a function called at a very high rate.
 HyperDbg allows you to do all of them with ease and high performance.

 ### Better Transparency
 One of the future goals of HyperDbg is to keep enhancing the stealth and transparency of its transparent mode.
 Of course, it is not possible to achieve 100% transparency, but we keep trying to make it more challenging for the anti-debugging methods to detect HyperDbg.

 ### Exporting Processor Events In Debugger
 HyperDbg tends to export all system events of interest as debugger events.
 So many events happen in the CPU at all times.
 Fortunately, the majority of them are accessible via hypervisors.
 In HyperDbg, we export events into HyperDbg event format.
-Each HyperDbg event then can be used as a trigger for executing a desired action, such as breaking the debugger, executing custom assembly codes, or running a custom script engine.
+Each HyperDbg event then can be used as a trigger for executing a desired [action](https://docs.hyperdbg.org/using-hyperdbg/prerequisites), such as breaking the debugger, executing custom assembly codes, or running a custom script engine.
 This standard pipeline will apply to all the current events and possible future events.

 ## HyperDbg vs. WinDbg

-As one of the closest counterparts of HyperDbg, in this section, we draw a comparison between Windbg and HyperDbg in a detailed manner.
+As one of the closest counterparts of HyperDbg, in this section, we draw a comparison between WinDbg and HyperDbg in a detailed manner.

 ![](../../assets/images/hyperdbg-and-windbg-meme-2.jpg)

-How different is HyperDbg from Windbg?
+How different is HyperDbg from WinDbg?
 HyperDbg has an entirely different and standalone architecture.
-Windbg operates on ring 0 (kernel) while HyperDbg is running on ring -1 (hypervisor); thus, HyperDbg is capable of providing unique features that are not available on Windbg (OS-Level).
+WinDbg operates on ring 0 (kernel) while HyperDbg is running on ring -1 (hypervisor); thus, HyperDbg is capable of providing unique features that are not available on WinDbg (OS-Level).

 Additionally, HyperDbg is not just a simple debugger.
 It comes with modern reverse engineering methods, powered by vt-x and other similar capabilities of modern processors to facilitate reverse engineering, analyzing, and fuzzing.